aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    have been successfully ingested by the Construct Hub (which will own and maintain a copy of this artifact).

-   Construct Hub comes with a built-in integration function that listents to changes on the [npmjs.com registry](https://skimdb.npmjs.com/registry) database.
+   Construct Hub comes with a built-in integration function that listens to changes on the [npmjs.com registry](https://skimdb.npmjs.com/registry) database.
 Operators of private instances are able to interface with other package registries (including private ones), such as CodeArtifact